MIRI Coronagraphic Imaging Target Acquisition

 Figure 1.
 Footprints of the coronagraphs on the MIRI imager focal plane

 This figure shows the footprint of the coronagraphs on the imager FOV.
 The detector subarrays associated with each corongraph are shown in the red boxes.
 Note that each subarray is oversized on the detector to achieve proper frame times, but light only falls on the square portions that are not blocked by the support structure (black in this figure).
-The 32 × 32 pixels region labeled "TABLOCK" is the location for placement of the coronagraphic target when the telescope is initially slewed to the target.
-The larger 4 white boxes in each coronagraphic subarray indicate the initial coronagraphic target acquisition (TA) regions of interest (ROIs; 48 × 48 pixels) in each quadrant (e.g., 1a, 1b) of each corongraph.
-The smaller 4 white boxes, closer to the center of each coronagraph, indicate the second coronagraphic TA ROIs in each quadrant (e.g., 1b, 2b).
+The 32 × 32 pixels region labeled "TABLOCK" is the location for placing the coronagraphic target when the telescope is initially slewed to the target to the target.
+The larger four white boxes in each coronagraphic subarray indicate the initial coronagraphic target acquisition (TA) regions of interest (ROIs; 48 × 48 pixels) in each quadrant (e.g., 1a, 1b) of each corongraph.
+The smaller four white boxes, closer to the center of each coronagraph, indicate the second coronagraphic TA ROIs in each quadrant (e.g., 1b, 2b).
 Reference points are indicated by a red cross.
 The background image is a flight model flood-illuminated image taken with the F1065C filter/mask during cryo-vacuum testing.

 Temporary Restrictions on MIRI coronagraphic observations